abr0r/news_parser/README.md

 # news_parser
-It is script for parsing qalampir.uz with code for integration with telegram bot
+It is script for parsing qalampir.uz code for integration with telegram bot